team-dev-docs/devdocsprod-dev-docs/docs/VS Code Commands/Generate-API-Documentation-from-Codebase.md

 <br></br>

 By following this process, you can ensure that your API documentation stays up-to-date with your codebase, improving developer experience and facilitating collaboration within your team or with external partners.
+The searchable nature of the generated documentation makes it easier for developers to find and understand the APIs they need, further streamlining the development process.